thatguyinabeanie/vgc-bench/README.md

 OR

 Use the train.sh, pretrain.sh, or eval.sh scripts for a more streamlined experience.
 Scripts require manual configuration to operate, use --help on executables for more info

+# Data
+Here's a dataset of Gen 9 VGC battles, all with open team sheets enabled: https://huggingface.co/datasets/cameronangliss/vgc-battle-logs